MicrosoftDocs/appcenter-docs/CONTRIBUTING-INTERNAL.md

     Remember, before signing off any PR, it’s your responsibility to ensure it's had a technical review.

-On a certain cadence, we push all commits from the master branch into the live site and then you'll be able to see your contribution at the [App Center docs site](https://docs.microsoft.com/appcenter/).
+On a certain cadence, we push all commits from the master branch into the live site and then you can see your contribution at the [App Center docs site](https://docs.microsoft.com/appcenter/).